 Economists in the Research Division have a primary responsibility to conduct research.
 Our economists publish in numerous refereed journals and present at conferences all over the world.
 Economists develop their own research topics; then, in a collegial environment, they are challenged to move their ideas even further.
 All the necessary supports are in place to allow them to focus on what they do best—research.

-Division leadership understands that the proximity of innovative thinkers can expand current ideas and reveal new areas for exploration.
+Division leadership understands that the proximity of innovative thinkers can help us reach our goals.
 The Division hosts visiting scholars for both short-term and long-term appointments and summer dissertation interns.
 The Division’s research associates, who support the economists in their research, are encouraged to actively participate in this environment to develop their own skills as future economists and policy experts.

 The Division sponsors and cosponsors conferences, seminars, lectures, and workshops on a wide variety of economic topics and invites economists from all over the nation and the world.
 The regular seminar series features the work of Division economists, visiting scholars, and invited guests.